-Having a supply of eggplant but don’t know where to use it for?
-Give the ginataang talong a try!
-This dish a very healthy ulam made with eggplant swimming in a savoury sauce made with coconut milk, pork and chilies.
+Ginataang talong is a very healthy ulam made with eggplant swimming in a savoury sauce made with coconut milk, pork, onion, garlic, pepper, tabuyo, oil and chilies.
 It is so tasty and creamy even the pickiest kids will like it!

 It was my harvest season and I was excited to gather the fruit of my gardening.
 I gave all my love and effort to it since I really wanted to grow some vegetables.
 I had tried planting a lot of vegetables since I was kid but it is just now that my seeds had actually grown.
 It is really my plan to have a sustainable garden which will be very useful since I make a lot of cooking vlogs.

 One of the vegetables I harvested was eggplants.
 Given that it was the first time I was able to harvest my own eggplants, I am amazed on how many pieces I was able to harvest.
 So now I have a lot of eggplants sitting in my pantry.
 I guess I’ll be enjoying a lot of eggplant dishes for the next few days.
 Eggplants are one of the most flexible food items which can be used in a wide array of dishes.
 But it is important to use the eggplants right away because they can easily decay when not stored properly.

 Ginataan is a popular cooking method used in an array of food items like pork, chicken, fish and even in vegetables.
 The word “ginataan” comes from the root word “gata” which is the Tagalog word for coconut milk.
 Ginataang Talong is one of the most popular and easiest dish you can make using the ginataan method.